A/C Freon Leak Repair

 Have you been noticing your A/C unit is not working as strongly or efficiently as it should?
 If your A/C unit is not blowing cold air and is running up your energy bill, it may be a sign that your unit is experiencing a freon leak.
 It is important to note that unlike oil in a car, freon should never need to be replaced, nor should it ever leak.
-A freon leak in your A/C unit can lead to costly damages and must be treated right away.
+An A/C freon leak can lead to costly damages and must be treated right away.

 How To Notice A Freon Leak